|Internet-Draft||Turn On 6LoRH||August 2020|

 Section 6.3.1 of [RFC6550] defines a 3-bit Mode of Operation (MOP) in the DIO Base Object.
 This specification applies to MOP values 0 to 6.
 For a MOP value of 7, the compression MUST be used by default regardless of the setting of the "T" flag.¶

 An external target [USEofRPLinfo] is not expected to support [RFC8138].
-In most cases, packets from and to an external target are tunneled back and forth between the border router (referred to as 6LR) that serves the external target and the Root, regardless of the MOP used in the RPL DODAG.
+In most cases, packets to and from an external target are tunneled back and forth between the border router (referred to as 6LR) that serves the external target and the Root, regardless of the MOP used in the RPL DODAG.
 The inner packet is typically not compressed with [RFC8138], so for outgoing packets, the border router just needs to decapsulate the (compressed) outer header and forward the (uncompressed) inner packet towards the external target.¶

 A router MUST uncompress a packet that is to be forwarded to an external target.
 Otherwise, the router MUST forward the packet in the form that the source used, either compressed or uncompressed.¶